semperos/clj-webdriver/README.md

                    {"#password" submit})
 ```

+Please note that the high-level Taxi API is only available in the 0.6.0 release series.

 ## Documentation ##

 For API documentation on the high-level Taxi API (shown above), please [see its wiki page](https://github.com/semperos/clj-webdriver/wiki/Introduction%3A-Taxi).